Kleyton/LiteTwitch/README.md

 # Done
 * Get client id for application
 * Test API calling using client id
+* Create first screen where the user can input his own account name
+* Parse a JSON Response from the API end point and convert it to a Java object (thanks Gson)
+* (Partially Done) Write ListAdapter for users follow list, tentative layout and fragment done

 # TODO
-* Create first screen where the user can input his own account name
 * Save the user id in SharedPreferences to omit seeing this screen every time
+* Clean up ResponseParser lest it gets rather polluted
 * Get list of user's follows
-* Write ListAdapter for users follow list
 * Show online first, apply grey hue to offline channels?
 Maybe show last online message
+* Add disclaimer for Twitch copyright

 # Extras